 You are talking to a technology consultant and you feel totally at ease.

 We have been the consultant in hundreds of meetings like the one described above.
-We got rid of the expense of a big fancy building but our processes are the still the same.
-We now visit customers worldwide in their businesses.
-Our process hasn’t change a bit and the success we’ve had is all over the pages on this website.
+We eliminated the expense of a big fancy building but our processes are the same.
+We visit customers worldwide in their businesses.
+You can read about our amazing customers and their success stories in the pages of this website.